Ishitach88/AD_Project/README.md

 To explore this, we took a publicly available single-nucleus RNA-sequencing (snRNA-seq) dataset from human entorhinal cortex, the brain region that fails first in Alzheimer's disease and ran a comprehensive multi-modal analysis on it.
 This means we didn't just look at which genes change; we looked at how cell populations transition between healthy and diseased states over time, what signals they send to each other, and where the key molecular breakpoints are.

-This is an ongoing research project by Sri Sathya Sandilya Garemilla and Ishita Chopra.
+This is an ongoing research project by Ishita Chopra and Sri Sathya Sandilya Garemilla.
 The code, figures, and analysis scripts are shared here for transparency and reproducibility.

 ---